Eskişehir Atatürk Stadium

 Eskişehir Atatürk Stadium (Eskişehir Atatürk Stadı) was a multi-purpose stadium in Eskişehir, Turkey.
-It was used mostly for football matches and was the home ground of Eskişehirspor.
+Named after the Turkish statesman Mustafa Kemal Atatürk, it was mostly used for football matches as the home ground of Eskişehirspor.
 The stadium held 13,520 people and was built in 1953.
 It was burnt down by angry fans in 2016 following the relegation of Eskişehirspor.
-It was replaced in October 2016 by the New Eskişehir Stadium It was named after the Turkish statesman Mustafa Kemal Atatürk.
+The team moved to the newly built New Eskişehir Stadium in October 2016, and the venue was demolished in 2019.